 This programme provides an opportunity for Law graduates to pursue their academic interests at a higher postgraduate level (towards an LL.M or Postgraduate Diploma), or for any other suitably qualified graduate to gain high-level knowledge of a particular field of law (through the M.Phil degree) by way of coursework (in a very wide range of subjects) and an associated dissertation.

 Practical Legal Education Programme (leading to a Certificate in Legal Practice).

-In addition, the Faculty offers the RESEARCH DEGREES of Master of Laws and Master of Philosophy by dissertation, Doctor of Philosophy by dissertation, and Doctor of Laws by dissertation or by published work.
+In addition, the Faculty offers research degrees through its Master of Laws, Master of Philosophy by dissertation, Doctor of Philosophy by dissertation, and Doctor of Laws by dissertation or by published work.
 Rules for these Research Degrees are available in the Handbook.

 Additional information about Undergraduate study and Postgraduate study, including electronic application forms, is available on the main UCT website under the relevant menu heading.

 Students who do NOT have South African citizenship or permanent residence are advised to read the information for International Students, especially that relating to Study Permits - BEFORE applying to study at the University of Cape Town.

 Timetables for the various levels of LLB are available from the Faculty Office on level 4 of the Kramer Building, and on all the Faculty notice boards.